Progressive overload: Methodology

 This technique results in greater gains in physical strength and muscular growth, but there are limits.
 An excess of training stimuli can lead to the problem of overtraining.
 Overtraining is the decline in training performance over the course of a training program, often accompanied by an increased risk of illness or injury or a decreased desire to exercise.
 To help avoid this problem, the technique of periodization is applied.
+Periodization can apply different load progression strategies depending on individual fitness goals.
 Periodization in the context of fitness or strength training programs means scheduling for adequate recovery time between training sessions, and for variety over the course of a long-term program.
 Motivation can be maintained by avoiding the monotony of repeating identical exercise routines.